wuub/SublimePTY/README.md

 ## What platforms are supported? ##

 Supported?
+None ;)
+Development is done separately on Linux/OSX and Windows versions.
-None ;) Alpha should start on Linux and OSX.
+Alpha "works" on Linux and OSX for some time now.
-Windows is out for now.
+Recently, Windows verion is in very active development and should be released as beta first (10:12  14 May 2012).

 ## Documentation? ##